HMas522/streaming-06-smart-smoker/README.md

 # Student: Hayley M
 # Date: 08Jun24

-> Use RabbitMQ to distribute tasks to multiple workers
+> Use RabbitMQ to distribute tasks to one consumer

 One process will create task messages.
-Multiple worker processes will share the work.
+One consumer will recieve task messages

 ## Before You Begin